 What is a lithium-ion battery?

 A lithium-ion battery is made up of multiple lithium-ion cells.
-The lithium-ions from these cells move from the negative electrode to the positive during discharge – when you’re driving the vehicle – and back during charge.
+The lithium-ions from these cells move from the negative electrode to the positive during discharge (i.e. when you’re driving the vehicle) and then back again while charging.
 The whole process is made possible by the electrolyte.

 There are several advantages that lithium-ion batteries have over conventional lead-acid or other types of batteries.
 They’re lighter than most other battery technologies, which makes them ideal for electric vehicles that require a large number of battery cells in order to deliver the kind of range drivers need.

 They’re also very energy dense.
 In comparison, a typical lithium-ion battery can store 150 watt-hours of electricity in a one kilogram battery.
-A lead-acid battery, like the one found in normal cars that operates the alternator and starter motor can only store 25 watt-hours per kilogram.
+A lead-acid battery – like the one found in normal petrol and diesel cars that operates the alternator and starter motor – can only store 25 watt-hours per kilogram.

 It’s important to note that the lithium-ion battery in an electric vehicle isn’t a single unit, but rather is made up of multiple battery cells stacked together.
-The more cells the higher the capacity of the battery is – measured in kilowatt hours (kWh).
+The more cells, the higher the capacity of the battery is: this is measured in kilowatt-hours (kWh).

-Hybrid batteries are often between five to 10kWh, rising to 10kWh to 20kWh for plug-in vehicles.
+Hybrid batteries are often between five to 10kWh, rising to between 10kWh and 30kWh for plug-in vehicles.
 Electric vehicles can come with anywhere from 20kWh to 100kWh units, or even more in a handful of luxury models.